 If you are experiencing the following symptoms every day for two weeks or longer, you should talk to a medical professional:

 - Insomnia (trouble falling or staying asleep)

 - Loss of interest in usual activities

 - Lack of bonding with your baby

 - Thoughts or ideas of hurting yourself or baby

-Perinatal mental illnesses are medical conditions and can lead to serious consequences if left unnoticed or untreated.
+Perinatal Mood Disorders are medical conditions and can lead to serious consequences if left unnoticed or untreated.
 You are not alone.
 Get help early.